devM7MD/Discord-Spin-Bot/README.md

 # Discord Spin Bot v1

-### This is a simple project to make discord span bot
+### This is a simple project to make discord spin bot

 #### This project creates a matrix within the code itself and adds options to it.
 I will teach you now how you can add transactions inside the robot, etc...